zhongerting/WarpX2511-xjtu/Docs/source/install/cmake.rst

 ---

 An executable WarpX binary with the current compile-time options encoded in its file name will be created in ``build/bin/``.
-Note that you need separate binaries to run 1D, 2D, 3D, and RZ geometry inputs scripts.
+Note that you need separate binaries to run 1D, 2D, 3D, RZ, RCYLINDER, RSPHERE geometry inputs scripts.
 Additionally, a `symbolic link <https://en.wikipedia.org/wiki/Symbolic_link>`__ named ``warpx`` can be found in that directory, which points to the last built WarpX executable.

 More details on running simulations are in the section :ref:`Run WarpX <usage_run>`.